deadc0de6/dotdrop/docs/config.md

 * if `chmod` is specified in the dotfile, it will be applied to the installed dotfile
 * otherwise the permissions of the dotfile in the `dotpath` are applied.
+* if the global setting `force_chmod` is set to true dotdrop will not ask for confirmation to apply permission

 On `update`:

 * if the permissions of the file in the filesystem differ from the dotfile in the `dotpath` then the dotfile entry `chmod` is added/updated accordingly

 ## Symlink dotfiles